 More like this

 Campanulas are known for their lovely bell-shaped flowers, in vivid shades of blue and purple.
 Cut them back to encourage more of the beautiful blooms.

 Asters form a rich nectar source for flying insects, and respond well to the Chelsea chop.
 Asters you could cut back include Aster macrophyllus and Symphyotrichum laeve (formerly Aster laevis).

 Many rudbeckias can grow so tall that they risk flopping over in windy weather.
 Chelsea chopping them will help to restrict their height.

 Sedums are prone to becoming leggy and looking untidy.
-Give them the Chelsea haircut to encourage a neater, more compact shape, with more flowers.
+Give them the Chelsea chop to encourage a neater, more compact shape, with more flowers.

-By cutting back nepeta, or catmint, you’ll encourage a profusion of blooms to be produced later on – and bees will love you for it.
+By cutting back nepeta, or catmint, you'll encourage a profusion of blooms to be produced later on, providing a later source of nectar and pollen for bees.